 spreadsheets into the USCRS to generate tasks to review, edit, validate

 User may view and search requests and track their progress through

-SNOMED CT (if accepted) or the US Extension to SNOMED CT.
-Search and view
+of SNOMED CT (if accepted) or the US Extension to SNOMED CT.
+Search and

-requests submitted by other users for similar or identical requests.
+view requests submitted by other users for similar or identical

-each request must include a justification, or practical use case.
-Every
+and each request must include a justification, or practical use case.

-request must also include an identifier that links to the current version
+Every request must also include an identifier that links to the current

-of either SNOMED CT International or the US Extension to SNOMED CT.
-Both
+version of either SNOMED CT International or the US Extension to SNOMED

-SNOMED CT International and the US Extension are available from the
+CT.
+Both SNOMED CT International and the US Extension are available from

 ConceptIDs, and DescriptionIDs in the NLM SNOMED CT Browser which is